Imágenes de páginas

 ment.

-"The Palais Royal has grown to be what it is, out of these habits and dispositions, and now presents the most characteristic feature of Paris:-it is dissolute, gay, wretched, elegant, paltry, busy, and idle:-it suggests recollections of atrocity, and supplies sights of fascination :-it displays virtue and vice living on easy terms, and in immediate neighbourhood with each other.
-Excitements, indulgences, and privations,-art and vulgarity, -science and ignorance,--artful conspiracies, and careless debaucheries,-all mingle here, forming an atmosphere of various exhalations, a whirl of the most lively images, a stimulating melange of what is most heating, intoxicating, and subduing.
+"The Palais Royal has grown to be what it is, out of these habits and dispositions, and now presents the most characteristic feature of Paris:-it is dissolute, gay, wretched, elegant, paltry, busy, and idle:-it suggests recollections of atrocity, and supplies sights of fascination: --it displays virtue and vice living on easy terms, and in immediate neighbourhood with each other.
+Excitements, indulgences, and privations,-art and vulgarity, -science and ignorance,-artful conspiracies, and careless debaucheries,-all mingle here, forming an atmosphere of various exhalations, a whirl of the most lively images, a stimulating melange of what is most heating, intoxicating, and subduing.

-"The Palais Royal was the focus of the Revolution: its coffeehouses, its theatres, its cellars, its gambling-houses, its bagnios, poured forth their living streams into its central space, to listen to the invitations of the orators, who in cited the people to carry into effect the tremendous plans organized within its concealments.
-It here that a joke, or a nod, operating on a loose, reckless, heartless rabble, was, in general, the mandate of torment and carnage, and sometimes, by well-timed and fortunately directed obscenity and falsehood, the instrument of dissipating the fury of those whom
+"The Palais Royal was the focus of the Revolution: its coffeehouses, its theatres, its cellars, its gambling-houses, its bagnios, poured forth their living streams into its central space, to listen to the invitations of the orators, who incited the people to carry into effect the tremendous plans organized within its concealments.

 mercy could not soften, and justice could not restrain.
 A raging, vociferating gang of murderers, men and women, brandished their pikes to destroy the house and family of an aristocrat, who had himself escaped from their fury.
 An appeal to principle and feeling was out of the question at such a time, and to such beings; but a profligate pleasantry supplied the suitable application.
-Why pull down his house ?'-exclaimed the intercessor, mounted on a chairit is his landlord's: -why kill his wife?-she is the public's: -why massacre his children?-they are probably some of your own.'-A yell of merriment broke out from the congregation of furies, and the laugh of vice proved, in this instance, a reprieve for the innocent,
+Why pull down his house ?'-exclaimed the intercessor, mounted on a chairit is his landlord's: -why kill his wife?-she is the public's: -why massacre his children?-they are probably some of your own.'-A yell of merriment broke out from the congregation of furies, and the laugh of vice proved, in this instance, a reprieve for the innocent.

 "The infamous duke of Orleans, to whom the palace belonged, here expended his immense wealth in nursing, by means of the most horrible immoralities, the Revolution, of which he himself was the victim.
-The scenes that were acted here at that time are not susceptible of description:--the almost unbounded revenues of this weak and wicked prince, were directed, at the suggestion of the most abominable wretches, to every purpose of hu man depravity, included within the opposite limits of sensual indulgence and cold and cruel ambition.
+The scenes that were acted here at that time are not susceptible of description:-the almost unbounded revenues of this weak and wicked prince, were directed, at the suggestion of the most abominable wretches, to every purpose of hu man depravity, included within the opposite limits of sensual indulgence and cold and cruel ambition.
 From hence issued out the ferocious mobs of poissardes, and blackguards, whose character and conduct form the history, for several years, of a nation calling itself great.
 The day at length came, when he who had never been but the creature of those whom he fancied be guided was to perish by the storm he had assisted to raise.
-The duke of Orleans was dragged to his death by the mobs who had been trained in his pay, and his last journey was marked by an incident truly French :-those who had partaken of the debaucheries and crimes of the Palais Royal, stopped its owner, opposite to its
+The duke of Orleans was dragged to his death by the mobs who had been trained in his pay, and his last journey was marked by an incident truly French:-those who had partaken of the debaucheries and crimes of the Palais Royal, stopped its owner, opposite to its

 [ocr errors]